Comparison

 Simplifi's forecast is a multi-account financial trajectory view — it shows you where all your account balances are headed so you can plan ahead.
 Centinel's forecast is a single-account liquidity engine — it tells you whether your checking account can handle what's coming and gives you specific numbers to act on.

-Simplifi is built around the Spending Plan, which tracks your monthly income against your bills and subscriptions, planned variable expenses like groceries and gas, any goals you’re saving for, and all other spending to tell you how much you have left this month.
-The Spending Plan is the core experience, and the Projected Cash Flow lives within the Bills & Income section as a complementary view.
+Simplifi is built around the Spending Plan, which tracks your monthly income against bills, subscriptions, planned variable expenses, savings goals, and other spending to tell you how much you have left this month.
+The Projected Cash Flow lives within the Bills & Income section as a complementary view.

-The forecast answers two fundamental questions.
+The forecast answers two questions.
 First, is your account safe?
-Centinel computes your projected balance for every day over the next two months and compares each day against both zero and a personal safety threshold you set, called your Floor.
-If your balance stays above your Floor throughout the entire window, you're in good shape — and Centinel tells you exactly how much surplus you have, based on the lowest point your balance will reach (called Account Low): Available = Account Low minus Floor.
-That surplus is money you can confidently put toward spending, savings, investing, or debt paydown without your account dipping below your comfort zone at any point.
-If your balance is projected to drop below your Floor, or below zero, Centinel tells you when and by how much so you can act before it happens.
+Centinel projects your balance for every day over the next two months and compares each day against $0 and a personal safety threshold you set, called your Floor.
+If your balance stays above your Floor throughout the window, you're in good shape — and Centinel tells you exactly how much surplus you have, based on the lowest point your balance will reach (called Account Low): Available Cash = Account Low minus Floor.
+That's money you can confidently put toward spending, savings, investing, or debt paydown without your account dipping below your comfort zone at any point.
+If your balance is projected to drop below your Floor or below zero, Centinel tells you when and by how much so you can act before it happens.

 Centinel's approach comes from corporate treasury management, where finance teams have used these same principles for decades to manage organizational cash positions.
 Centinel applies that rigor to your personal checking account.